Double pivot arm | Philips

 Paieškos terminai

-Learn more about double pivot arm (325mm+325mm) wall mounting options, from ITD, for the IntelliVue MP5 patient monitors.
+Learn more about double pivot arm (250mm+250mm) wall mounting options, from ITD, for the IntelliVue MP5 patient monitors.

 Request contact